AsbahTalal/asbxxblog/_pages/about.md

 ## Hey there!

 My name is Asbah Talal and I am an 11th grader from Oklahoma, USA.
-In school, I am Coding Club Founder and President, former Technology Student Association President, and staff writer for the school newspaper.
+In school, I am Coding Club Founder, former Technology Student Association President, and staff writer for the school newspaper.

 I'm interested in
 - math, science, and programming, particularly physics
+- fencing; i love the feeling of being in a bout and try to improve every meet
-- photography, especially when traveling
+- photography; especially when traveling
 - painting; Something I do for fun.
 I used to paint a lot during covid and it is something I am definitely trying to make time for.
 - volunteering; i typically spend my weekend volunteering at the museum, library, centers, and places where I can help out the community.
 - making YT videos about my interests